-Protocol Additional to the Agreement between the Republic of the Marshall Islands and the International Atomic Energy Agency for the Application of Safeguards in Connection with the Treaty on the Non-Proliferation of Nuclear Weapons
+Protocol Additional to the Agreement between the Democratic Republic of Timor-Leste and the International Atomic Energy Agency for the application of Safeguards in connection with the Treaty on the Non-Proliferation of Nuclear Weapons

-1. The text of the Protocol Additional to the Agreement between the Republic of the Marshall Islands and the International Atomic Energy Agency for the Application of Safeguards in Connection with the Treaty on the Non-Proliferation of Nuclear Weapons is reproduced in this document for the information of all Members.
-The Board of Governors approved the Additional Protocol on 1 March 2005.
-It was signed on 3 May 2005 in New York.
+1. The text of the Protocol Additional to the Agreement between the Democratic Republic of Timor-Leste and the International Atomic Energy Agency for the Application of Safeguards in Connection with the Treaty on the Non-Proliferation of Nuclear Weapons is reproduced in this document for the information of all Members.
+The Board of Governors approved the Additional Protocol on 11 September 2007.
+It was signed on 28 September 2009 in New York, United States of America, and on 6 October 2009 in Vienna, Austria.

-2. Pursuant to Article 17 of the Additional Protocol, the Protocol entered into force on 3 May 2005, upon signature by the representatives of the Marshall Islands and the Agency.
+2. Pursuant to Article 17 of the Additional Protocol, the Protocol entered into force on 25 September 2024, the date on which the Agency received from Timor-Leste written notification that Timor-Leste's statutory and constitutional requirements for entry into force had been met.